The complexity of finding and enumerating optimal subgraphs to represent spatial correlation: Background

 A graph $G$ is \emph{planar} if it can be drawn in the plane (i.e. vertices can be mapped to points in the plane, and edges to curves in the plane whose extreme points are the images of its endpoints) in such a way that no two edges cross.
 Given any partition of a subset of the plane into regions, we can define a planar graph whose vertices are in bijection with the set of regions, in which two regions are adjacent if and only if they share a border of positive length.
+In particular, if each region has three sides (i.e,~the partition is a triangulation of a subset of the plane) then the resulting graph will have maximum degree three.